Welcome to the new KidsHealth website! See what is new.

 Tamariki with egg allergy

-Tamariki with an allergy to egg CAN have MMR.
+Tamariki with an allergy to egg can have the MMR vaccine.

-The following people should not have MMR vaccination:
+The following people can't have the MMR vaccine:

 If you find out you are pregnant after having MMR vaccination, talk to your health professional.
 But, research has found no injury to the unborn child when women have had MMR vaccination without realising they were pregnant.

-Who should seek more advice before having MMR
+When to get more advice before having the MMR vaccine

-The risk of MMR causing serious harm is extremely rare.
-MMR is considerably safer than getting measles.
+The risk of the MMR vaccine causing serious harm is extremely rare.
+The MMR vaccine is far safer than getting measles.

 Can the MMR vaccine cause measles?